Alfresco/acs-deployment/docs/helm/eks-deployment.md

 helm repo update
 ```

-**NOTE**: The Helm charts comptaible with these instructions do not have a GA release yet, until they do the `--devel` option needs to be provided with the helm install command.

 Now decide whether you want to install the latest version of ACS (Enterprise or Community) or a previous version and follow the steps in the relevant section below.

 #### Latest Enterprise Version